-4d) Milestones
+4f) Milestones

-Please list up to 5 key milestones for the project along with timings for completion.
+Please list up to 10 key milestones for the project along with timings for completion and appropriate success criteria.

-The milestones should be comprehensive and the success criteria able to be assessed objectively (e.g. 'all tests delivered to 99% accuracy' or 'for statistical significance, 2000 samples must be processed') with an emphasis throughout on practicality as this initiative is seeking evidence that the technology is viable in the proposed setting and can be effectively deployed to and adopted by NHS trusts.
+The milestones should be comprehensive and the success criteria able to be assessed objectively (e.g., 'all tests delivered to 99% accuracy' or 'for statistical significance, 2000 samples must be processed') with an emphasis throughout on practicality as this initiative is seeking evidence that the technology is viable in the proposed setting and can be effectively deployed to and adopted by NHS trusts.
 Appropriate record keeping and reporting are essential, but reports are not in themselves the main goal of the project.